Battle of Calabria: Background

-Meanwhile, the Allies were involved in a similar convoy action.
+The British were involved in a similar convoy action.
 The fleet sailed from Alexandria bound towards Malta where the destroyers would deliver supplies and a limited number of specialist reinforcements.
 Two convoys were arranged to take off fleet stores and civilians from Malta to Alexandria.
 Two groups of merchantmen sailed, a fast convoy at 13 kn and slow one at 9 kn.
 Protecting them were three groups of ships: Force A, with five cruisers and a destroyer; Force B, with the battleship Warspite and five destroyers, and Force C, the main battle group, with the battleships Royal Sovereign and Malaya, the aircraft carrier Eagle and eleven destroyers.
 One of them, Imperial, had to return to Alexandria with a burst steam pipe on the early hours of 8 July.
 All were under the direction of Admiral Andrew Cunningham.

 At 14:40 on 8 July two Italian Cant Z.506 seaplanes from Tobruk spotted the British fleet and shadowed it for nearly four hours.
-Admiral Campioni ordered his fleet to defend the convoy by turning eastward and preparing for action.
-The Italian Supreme Command, however, was reluctant to risk its warships in a night-time encounter, and they ordered the fleet to avoid contact.
+Campioni ordered his fleet to defend the convoy by turning eastward and preparing for action.
+Comando Supremo (Italian Supreme Command) was reluctant to risk its warships in a night action and they ordered the fleet to avoid contact.
 During the initial positioning the Italians suffered technical problems on three destroyers and two light cruisers, so these ships, with several additional destroyers, were detached to refuel in Sicily.
-In order to make up for these "losses", another destroyer group was summoned from Taranto.
+To make up for the detachments another destroyer group was summoned from Taranto.
 At this point, the Italian fleet had 16 destroyers.